CongyuLiao/BUDA_SLORAKS/README.md

 # buda_sloraks
 S-LORAKS reconstruction for BUDA-circular-EPI data

-Demonstration code for the ISMRM abstract,  *Liao, C., et al. "High-fidelity submillimeter-isotropic-resolution diffusion MRI through gSlider-BUDA and circular EPI with S-LORAKS reconstruction.
-No.0042, ISMRM 2022, London, UK."*
+Demonstration code for the NeuroImage paper,  *Liao C, et al. High-fidelity mesoscale in-vivo diffusion MRI through gSlider-BUDA and circular EPI with S-LORAKS reconstruction.
+NeuroImage.
+2023;275:120168.*

 The datasets presented in this repository are from a BUDA-circular-EPI acquisition with blip-up and -down shots.